INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 # Societal impact

+AI systems = loans, jobs, medical treatement, law enforcement

+https://fairlearn.org/: intro to some problems

+ML can shift decision logic, power structures, operational costs
+  - It induces changes in our society.
+Let us make it better
+  - Challenges at the intersection of technology and society.
+No solution will be purely technical

+???

+These challenges with biases in the data, feedback loops of the predictions, can be very important, because prediction models may affect people's lives.

 Today, AI systems can be used to allocate loans, screen job applicants, prioritise medical treatement, help law enforcement or court decisions.

-https://fairlearn.org/ give a practical intro to some problems caused by a too naive application of machine learning methods
+If you know scikit-learn, [fairlearn](https://fairlearn.org) is a simple resource to understand some problems caused by a too naive application of machine learning methods.

 ML or AI can shift decision logic, power structures, operational costs
   - As all technology, it induces changes in our society.
-Engineers should work for the betterment of society, even though this is a difficult question
+Let us think about how to make it better, even though this is a difficult question
   - Responsible use of machine learning involves challenges at the intersection of technology and society.
 No solution will be purely technical

 ---